Q. What's the best way to fly to Explorations?

 Q. What are your summer programs like?

 We believe that the wilderness setting fosters self-confidence through personal challenges, non-competitive activities, positive group-building and personal responsibility.
 Therefore, our summer curriculum operates in outdoor and wilderness settings as much as possible.
 Students are involved in a number of outdoor expeditions which range in length from 4 to 14 days.
-Trip offerings might include bicycling, canoeing, river floats, backpacking, rock-climbing, rafting, and trail maintenance work.
+Trip offerings might include bicycling, canoeing, river floats, backpacking, rafting, and trail maintenance work.

 Q. What kind of community service projects do the students do?

 During the course of the summer, all students take part in a community service project.
 Students will generally assist with highway clean-up along our designated section of highway and will also take part in trail maintenance or work project in one of the various areas in which we conduct our trips.

 Q. How can our consultant or therapist become involved?